Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 ---

-## Tech Stack
+## Technologies Used
-The project is created using the following:
+This project is created using the following technologies:

 - **mediapipe** `0.10.9`
 - **numpy** `1.26.4`